MicrosoftDocs/windows-itpro-docs/browsers/edge/group-policies/search-engine-customization-gp.md

 ---
-title: Microsoft Edge - Search engine customization settings
+title: Microsoft Edge - Search engine customization group policies
-description: Microsoft Edge uses the default search engine specified in App settings by default, which lets users make changes to it.
-You can configure Microsoft Edge to use the policy-set search engine specified in the OpenSearch XML file.
-You can also prevent users from making changes to the search engine settings.
+description: Microsoft Edge, by default, uses the search engine specified in App settings, which lets users make changes.
+You can prevent users from making changes and still use the search engine specified in App settings by disabling the Allow search engine customization policy.
+You can also use the policy-set search engine specified in the OpenSearch XML file in which you can configure up to five additional search engines and setting any one of them as the default.
 manager: dougkim
 ms.author: pashort
 author: shortpatti